-Compensation Compensation to be paid by OC San to Consultant for the Services provided under this Agreement shall be a total not to exceed amount of [\\\\\] Dollars (\$[\\\\\].00).
+4.2.
+Compensation to be paid by OC San to Consultant for the Services provided under this Agreement shall be for a total amount not to exceed Two Hundred Twelve Thousand, Two Hundred Fifty-five Dollars (\$212,255.00).

 5. Payment